You can create a vRealize Automation reservation to allocate provisioning resources in the fabric group to a specific business group.

-Note: Storage and memory that are assigned to a provisioned machine by a reservation are released when the machine to which they are assigned is deleted in vRealize Automation by the Destroy action.
-The storage and memory are not released if the machine is deleted on the vCenter Server.
+Storage and memory that are assigned to a provisioned machine by a reservation are released when the machine to which they are assigned is deleted in vRealize Automation by the Destroy action.
+The storage and memory are not released if the machine is deleted in the vCenter Server.

 You can create a reservation for the following machine types: